 Unless your family can pay all your college costs, you'll need student aid to help you out.
-At the bottom of this page, you'll find descriptions of eight types of financial aid.
+At right, you'll find descriptions of eight types of financial aid.

 Check with the schools you're interested in to find out how much they cost and the student aid programs they offer.
-You can use the Package Evaluation in the back of this book to compare the costs of different schools.
+You can use the Financial Aid Offer Evaluation in the back of this book to compare the costs of different schools.

 All trade schools and colleges that participate in federal student aid programs must have a calculator on their website.
 Use that to get an idea of your out-of-pocket expenses if you attend that school.
-Better yet, sign up for a free Getting the Facts on www.kheaa.com.